Housing & Residential Life

 For more information, visit E&R Laundry and Dry Cleaning online or call (800) 243-7789.

-For students who need assistance with moving or storing their belongings over break periods, Champlain College recommends Dorm Room Movers and CollegeBoxes.
-These are the only moving companies that are insured and permitted to be on campus.
-All moving and storage options are managed directly by students, who will need to coordinate on-campus pickup and retrieval of belongings.
+This is the only moving company that is insured and permitted to be on campus.
+All moving and storage arrangements are managed directly by students, who will need to coordinate on-campus pickup and retrieval of belongings.
+Email email@example.com or call (336) 815-0100 with questions.

 Champlain College partners with OCM to provide our students with final exam care packages at the end of each semester during the academic year (Fall and Spring).
 Parents now have the option to order the packages online directly through the OCM site and upload a greeting card photo, which will be included in the package.
 For any inquiries regarding the Final Exam Care Packages please contact the company directly at (877) 942-7887.